Biden wins South Carolina primary, potentially reshaping the Democratic race

-COLUMBIA, S.C. — former Vice President Joe Biden decisively won the South Carolina primary Saturday, as the first Southern test of the nominating process dealt a blow to the surging candidacy of Sen. Bernie Sanders and held the potential to reshape the Democratic race.
+COLUMBIA, S.C. – Former vice president Joe Biden decisively won the South Carolina primary Saturday, as the first Southern primary contest reshaped the race and dealt a blow to the surging candidacy of Sen. Bernie Sanders.

-The win could pump new life into Biden’s struggling campaign, as he becomes the first candidate to score a clear-cut victory against Sanders this year, boosting his efforts to become the major alternative to Sanders.
+The win pumped new life into Biden’s struggling campaign, as he became the first candidate to score a clear-cut victory against Sanders this year, boosting his efforts to become the major alternative to the liberal senator.
 Still, Sanders, I-Vt., is polling strongly in several of the Super Tuesday states that vote this week, and it could yet prove difficult for any of his competitors to catch up.

-At a minimum, Democrats now face the most unsettled contest in decades, with at least five candidates, perhaps seven, showing a potential to win delegates after the winnowing process of the first four primary states.
+At a minimum, Democrats now face the most unsettled contest in decades, with several candidates showing a potential to win delegates after the winnowing process of the first four primary states.
 The Democratic race goes national Tuesday, when 14 states and one territory will vote to award 34 percent of the convention delegates.

-What’s not clear is whether Biden’s triumph in a state supporters have long called his “firewall,” where African-American voters had a significant say for the first time, will provide only a momentary lift, result in a two-person race between Biden and Sanders — or result in a long slog to the convention.
+What’s not clear is whether Biden’s triumph in a state supporters have long called his “firewall,” where African American voters had a significant say for the first time, will provide only a momentary lift, result in a two-person race between Biden and Sanders – or result in a long slog to the convention.

 Still, it was a major win for a figure who has been in public life for 45 years, and his first primary victory in his three presidential runs.
-Biden cast the win as the first of many number of dominoes that will now fall his way.

-“The full comeback starts in South Carolina and then comes here on Tuesday,” Biden told a crowd of nearly 1,000 people packed into the gym of St. Augustine in Raleigh, North Carolina, on Saturday, before the polls closed.
-“We’re going to win South Carolina, and the next stop is North Carolina.
-And then it’s a straight path to the Democratic nomination for the presidency of the United States.”

 Cheers went up at 7 p.m. at a Biden election-night rally in Columbia when MSNBC called the race, and again at 7:04, when the channel was switched to CNN.
+Biden cast the win as the first of many number of dominoes that will now fall his way, noting that some were counting him out just days ago.

+“Now, thanks to all of you – the heart of the Democratic Party – we just won and we won big . . . and we are very much alive,” Biden said in a victory speech that was pointed directly as Sanders.

+“We have the option of winning big or losing big.
+That’s our choice,” Biden told a raucous crowd in Columbia.
+“We have to beat Donald Trump and the Republican Party, but here’s the deal: We can’t become like them. . . .
+We can’t have a never-ending war.”

+The Biden campaign hopes to use Saturday’s win to consolidate support from many of his rivals, hoping that several drop out – which one of them, businessman Tom Steyer, did shortly after the polls closed.
+“Honestly, I can’t see a path where I can win the presidency,” Steyer said in announcing his decision.

+Biden also plans a series of high-profile endorsements over the coming days.
+Rep. Robert “Bobby” Scott, D-Va., and former Virginia governor Terry McAuliffe announced shortly after Biden’s win that they were backing the former vice president.

-The Biden campaign hopes to use Saturday’s win to consolidate support from many of his rivals, hoping that several drop out, and plans a series of high-profile endorsements over the coming days from party leaders.
-Nearly half of South Carolina voters said Rep. James Clyburn’s, D-S.C., final-week endorsement of Biden was an important factor in their vote, according to preliminary exit poll results from Edison Research.
+Nearly half of South Carolina voters said Rep. James Clyburn’s, D-S.C., final-week endorsement of Biden was an important factor in their vote, according to exit poll results from Edison Research.

+Sanders, speaking in Virginia Beach on Saturday night, sought to put the results in perspective, ticking off his previous strong performances in Iowa, New Hampshire and Nevada.

+“But you cannot win ’em all . . . and tonight we did not win in South Carolina,” Sanders said.
+“And that will not be the only defeat.
+There are a lot of states in this country, and nobody wins them all.”

 For all the candidates but Sanders, a further winnowing of the field is crucial to winning the nomination.
 Sanders is broadly expected to come out of Tuesday with a substantial delegate lead in the race, anchored in his huge polling advantage in California.
 Under party rules, such leads can be difficult to overcome as the race moves on.

-Biden’s victory appeared on track to potentially give him a symbolic victory over Sanders, who has not yet been able to win more than 34 percent of the vote in any of the first three states, despite winning the initial popular vote each time.
+With most precincts reporting, Biden was poised to win about half the vote, giving him a symbolic victory over Sanders, who did not win more than 34 percent of the vote in any of the first three states.
 Under party rules, nominees need to secure more than 50 percent of delegates to win the nomination at the convention in Milwaukee in July.

-But the continued viability of so many candidates has increased the likelihood that no candidate will be able to secure such a victory with initial pledged delegates alone, setting up the potential for either a brokered convention or a pre-convention horse trading of delegates by the candidates to form a unity ticket.
+But the continued viability of so many candidates has increased the likelihood that no candidate will be able to secure such a victory with initial pledged delegates alone, setting up the potential for either a brokered convention or a pre-convention horse trading of delegates by the candidates.

 Complicating the hunt for the nomination is former New York mayor Mike Bloomberg, who has spent hundreds of millions of dollars advertising his candidacy to the Super Tuesday states, after deciding not to compete in the first four contests.